binipringle/contracts/_texts/0-outline.md

 ## Public Policy

-Sometimes if a contract violates public policy it will not be enforced.
+In general, parties may contract as they wish, and courts will enforce their agreements without passing on their substance.
+Sometimes, however, a court will decide that the interest in freedom of contract is outweighed by some overriding interest of society and will refuse to enforce a promise or other term on grounds of public policy.
+Such a decision is based on a reluctance to aid the promisee rather than on solicitude for the promisor as such.
+Two reasons lie behind this reluctance.
+First, a refusal to enforce the promise may be an appropriate sanction to discourage undesirable conduct, either by the parties themselves or by others.
+Second, enforcement of the promise may be an inappropriate use of the judicial process in carrying out an unsavory transaction.
+The decision in a particular case will often turn on a delicate balancing of these considerations against those that favor supporting transactions freely entered into by the parties.
+This Chapter states the rules by which courts are guided in making such decisions.
+Restatement (Second) of Contracts 8 Intro.
+Note (1981).

 When determining whether a contract should not be enforced for public policy reasons, courts look at competing private values of individual freedom vs. public values of social regulation.
 Often these competing values are expressed as the private interest in freedom of choice competing against a public interest in some other policy, or as free market economic notions competing against moral values.

 Under the RST § 179, a public policy against the enforcement of promises or other terms may be derived by the court from (a) legislation relevant to such a policy, or (b) the need to protect some aspect of the public welfare, as is the case for the judicial policies against, for example (i) restraint of trade (§§ 186-188), (ii) impairment of family relations (§§ 189-191), and (iii) interference with other protected interests (§§ 192-196, 356).